kylestetz/Sentencer/README.md

 [![Build Status](https://travis-ci.org/kylestetz/Sentencer.svg?branch=master)](https://travis-ci.org/kylestetz/Sentencer)

-`sentencer` is a tool for generating sentences.
+`sentencer` is a node.js module for madlibs-style sentence templating.
 It is a simple templating engine that accepts strings with actions embedded in them:

 ```javascript
 "This is {{ an_adjective }} sentence."